Hairein/GameOff2018_MKS_Entry/README.md

 - *Test food and tech feeding
 - *Game session end on breeder death by hunger
 - Make breeder and drone animation for idle, walk
-- Make title image for "Scamper Fields"
+- *Make title image for "Scamper Fields"
 - Make delays at session ingame end and while transition to ending
-- Show end scores in win/loss screen
+- *Show end scores in win/loss screen
 - Music and SFX
 - Redo maps terrain and placements
+- Make documentation, readme, credits for external assets
+- *Indicate mouse and keyboard required
+- Particles for most acitvities
+- *Adjust UI for screen safe zones
+- *Add map display of units, resources and barricades